Action/emotion

 Is dreaming about turning around a bad sign?

 Dreaming about turning around is not inherently negative.
-It often signifies a need for change or reflection in one's life, encouraging self-assessment.
+It often reflects inner contemplation or a need for change, which can be positive depending on context.

 02